Biometric Categorization

 Definition

 Biometric categorization, also spelled biometric categorisation in European law, is an AI practice in which a system assigns a natural person to a category on the basis of biometric data.
-Under the EU AI Act, biometric data means personal data resulting from technical processing of physical, physiological, or behavioral characteristics, such as facial images or fingerprints.
+The EU AI Act defines biometric data as personal data resulting from specific technical processing of physical, physiological, or behavioral characteristics, such as facial images or fingerprint data.
+It defines a biometric categorisation system as an AI system used to assign natural persons to specific categories on the basis of that biometric data, unless the function is ancillary to another commercial service and strictly necessary for objective technical reasons.

 A biometric categorization system is not merely asking who a person is.
 It is asking what kind of person the system says they are.

-The category may be mundane, such as estimated age or hair color.
-It may also be sensitive or protected, such as inferred race, political opinion, trade union membership, religious belief, sex life, sexual orientation, language, disability, or other traits that can shape how institutions treat a person.
-That makes biometric categorization central to Surveillance Capitalism, Algorithmic Bias, Digital Identity, and Opaque Scoring Systems.
+The category may be mundane, such as estimated age, hair color, gait pattern, or voice range.
+It may also be sensitive or protected, such as inferred race, political opinion, trade union membership, religious belief, sex life, sexual orientation, health, disability, language, or other traits that can shape how institutions treat a person.

 Current Context

 The ban is not the whole framework.
-Annex III classifies certain permitted biometric categorization systems as high-risk when they infer sensitive or protected attributes.
-Article 50 requires deployers of biometric categorization or emotion-recognition systems to inform natural persons exposed to the system, subject to specific law-enforcement exceptions.
-Article 113 makes the AI Act's general provisions and prohibited-practice chapter applicable from February 2, 2025, while most of the Regulation applies from August 2, 2026.
+Annex III classifies permitted biometric categorisation systems as high-risk when they infer sensitive or protected attributes or characteristics, subject to relevant Union or national law.
+Article 50 requires deployers of biometric categorisation or emotion-recognition systems to inform natural persons exposed to the system and to process personal data under applicable EU data-protection law, with specific law-enforcement exceptions.

 Key Distinctions

 That difference matters for governance.
 Identification can be invasive, but categorization can be politically and socially dangerous even without naming the person.
-A system that labels crowds, applicants, workers, students, patients, travelers, or welfare recipients by inferred traits can affect targeting, exclusion, monitoring, suspicion, and resource allocation.
+A system that labels crowds, applicants, workers, students, patients, travelers, customers, or welfare recipients by inferred traits can affect targeting, exclusion, monitoring, suspicion, and resource allocation.

 Governance and Safety